 It’s as if you gave Shakespeare to read to a first grader.
 It’s only going to lead to failure, loss of confidence, and frustration.

-The most important thing is to pick some audio material that is adapted to your present level.
+Therefore, the most important thing to improve your French listening skills is to pick the right French audio material that is adapted to your present level.

 This is crucial if you want to progress and not get frustrated.

 And that might require some research from your part.

 How do You select the Right Audio Tool?